simonachmueller/FifthSense/README.md

 # FifthSense
-Please do not invest more than 3 hours thinking about intent of this repository.
+Please do not invest more than 3 hours thinking about the meaning of this repository.